nsaraceni/Portfolio/README.md

 # Portfolio

 These files contain case studies and other projects I have been working on.
-Working on particular projects allows me to enhance my skills in Data Science,  Data Analytics and Business Intelligence analysis
+Working on these particular projects allows me to enhance my skills in Data Science,  Data Analytics and Business Intelligence analysis.
 Enjoy!